The Formosan Christian Church of Dallas

 b.
 For those members whose actions and behaviors bring dishonor to God’s name and to the church’s reputation.

-Before making the final decision to remove a person from membership. the pastor and Executive Council will meet together with the person.
-Termination on membership will require a 2/3 majority approval by the Executive Council.
+Before making the final decision to remove a person from membership. the pastor and The Deacons will meet together with the person.
+Termination on membership will require a 2/3 majority approval by The Deacons.
 For those whose membership have been revoked by FCCD or another church, if they apply for membership at FCCD, they Would need to worship at FCCD for at least three months, their beliefs and practice are consistent with the church’s by-laws, and they have observed The church’s constitution for at least a year, then their membership can be restored.

 4. Termination and Restoration of Membership Rights